weaviate/weaviate-io/_posts/blog/2022-08-30-Research-Insights-Spider.md

 ### Zero-Shot Generalization

 The results above look at DPR models which have been trained on the dataset they are tested on, i.e. the train-test sets are independent and identically distributed splits of the same data distribution.
-Another interesting measurement of these models is the **Zero-Shot Generalization** ability.
-How well these models can perform on data distributions they were not trained on.
+Another interesting measurement of these models is the **Zero-Shot Generalization** ability - how well these models can perform on data distributions they were not trained on.

 Shown below, the Spider models have a much better **Zero-Shot Generalization** than the Supervised DPR models.
 The generalization of Supervised Learning is very limited to the training data distribution.
 In contrast, Self-Supervised Learning techniques such as Spider are more robust to esoteric details of questions such as the style or length.
 This is of course in addition to the general content such as biomedical text versus legal text.